bsiever/pxt-morse/README.md

 morse.maxBetweenLetterTime()
 ```

-Provides the current maximum time before considering the preceeding letters to be completed (before being considered a silence between words or end of transmissions).
-When this time is exceeded it will be decoded as a space (` `).
+Provides the current maximum time before considering the preceeding letters to be completed (i.e., before being considered a silence between words or end of transmissions).
+When this time is exceeded ``[morse.onCodeSelected()]`` is executed and the `code` will be a space (` `).

 ## Reset Key timing  #morse-resettiming